markfinger/python-webpack/README.md

 pip install python-webpack
 ```

-And install the JS dependencies with
+and install the JS dependencies with

 ```
 npm install webpack webpack-build --save